daniel-mcclintock/gpd.wm2.fan.control/README.md

 SPEED_UP_STEP: How big a up step in fan speed is.
 SPEED_DOWN_STEP: How big a down step in fan speed is.

-MATCH_SENSORS: A dictionary of lm-sensor device and sensor labels, depending on
+MATCH_SENSORS: A dictionary of lm-sensor device and sensor labels to be used to
-    your software configuration this can vary.
-To work out what sensor labels your system presents run `sensors` eg:
+    read temperature data from, depending on your software configuration this can vary.
+To work out what sensor labels your system presents run `sensors`:

+    eg:
     ```
         zenpower-pci-00c3
         Adapter: PCI adapter